DArcMattr/DArcBinds/README.markdown

 <dt>Mounting</dt>
 <dd>Combination dismount / leave vehicle keybind</dd>
 <dt>Targeting</dt>
-<dd>All-in-one focus mouseover / target and clearing; Pet attack mouseover / target; and assist focus.</dd>
+<dd>All-in-one focus mouseover / target and clearing; Pet attack mouseover / target; and assist focus</dd>
+<dt>Fishing</dt>
+<dd>Now that it's possible to fish without a pole equipped, I'll move this from the macros to the keybinds in my setup</dd>
 </dl>

 Commenting / Ticketing is only available on the [WowAce](http://www.wowace.com/addons/darcmarks/) project page.